MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-trigger-power-automate-flows.md

 :::image type="content" source="media/data-activator-detection-conditions/data-activator-detection-conditions-06.png" alt-text="Screenshot of defining a flow for data activator.":::

 To access your input fields in the flow, use a Power Automate expression of the form shown below.
-Use the “Expression” tab in the field editor to add your expression.
+Use the *Expression* tab in the field editor to add your expression.
 Replace NAME\_OF\_INPUT\_FIELD with the name of your input field.

 triggerBody()?\['customProperties/NAME\_OF\_INPUT\_FIELD'\].